Do you ever get that feeling, when going into a store, of being overwhelmed by the choices?

 And finally, goals can have subgoals.
 For example, a sales team goal is to increase monthly revenue by 15%, and a subgoal to that is to have a 10% increase in client retention.

-The other progress tracking option in Asana is creating reports.
-Asana’s reports have too many individual options to list.
-For example, you can see a team’s completion status on tasks represented in the number of tasks with that status.
+The other progress tracking option in Asana is creating reports, which help you see a team’s completion status on tasks represented in the number of tasks with that status, among other things.

 Jira is similar in this regard, also offering both goals and reports.